Using a Python Startup/Shutdown Script or PythonCaller to Perform Geoprocessing with Arcpy

 PythonCaller

-You can also use the PythonCaller transformer to call your python and arcpy scripts.
+You can also use the PythonCaller transformer to call your Python and Arcpy scripts.
 In the examples described here, you could use the PythonCaller in conjunction with the FeatureReader instead of the Startup Python Script.
 Similarly, a FeatureWriter + PythonCaller could replace the Shutdown script.
-For an example of this, please see the article Using Arcpy for FME Feature Processing.
+For an example, please see the article Using Arcpy for FME Feature Processing.

 Additional Resources